tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/产品简介/功能介绍_intl_en.md

 ### Statistics

-The [statistics and analytics](https://console.cloud.tencent.com/im) feature in the IM console allows you to view operational data in various dimensions.
+The [statistics and analytics](https://console.cloud.tencent.com/im) feature in the IM console allows you to view operations data in various dimensions.

 | Statistic Type | Description |
 | -------- | ----------------- |